adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

   ```

 ### Referencing pre-registered abilities and policies
 In the following example, we get rid of the imports and reference abilities and policies by their name.
-Do note, **the string based API is also type-safe**, but the "Go to Definition" feature of your code editor might not work.
+Do note **the string-based API is also type-safe**, but your code editor's "Go to Definition" feature may not work.

 ```ts
 // title: Ability usage example